clonos/clonos-build/myb-extras/puppet.d/modules/public/mysql/README.md

 If you don’t want to use the default configuration, you can also supply your options to the `$options` parameter instead of `$override_options`.
 Please note that `$options` and `$override_options` are mutually exclusive, you can only use one of them.

+By default, the puppet won't reload/restart mysqld when you change an existing configuration.
+If you want to do that, you can set `mysql::server::reload_on_config_change` to true.

 ### Create a database

 To create a database with a user and some assigned privileges: